My sponsored child’s community

-The sponsorship program in Ivory Coast is called Coeur Ouvert (Open Heart), and is run by local believers.
-The children in the program attend government primary or public high schools.
+The children in the program attend the best available schools as determined by the local leadership team.
 Sponsorship pays for uniforms, backpacks, books, school supplies, a health screening every three months, a monthly visit from a social worker and a library membership.

-Children in the program are required to come to a “kids’ club” meeting once a month where they play games and learn CHE health lessons and Bible lessons.
-The parents are required to come to a separate meeting each month to learn parenting and life skills, CHE training and a Bible lesson.
-Future plans include more nutritional and medical support, tutoring and a Christian school.
+Children attend a kids’ club meeting once a month where they play games and learn CHE health lessons and Bible lessons.
+The parents attend a separate meeting to learn parenting and life skills, CHE training and a Bible lesson.
+With more sponsorships, the program can be expanded to include needed nutritional and medical support and tutoring.

 Where do I mail letters for my child?